Chapter 15, Part 2: Hero of the Day

 He groaned.
 "That's swell, Daisy."

-A slow, sensual grin crossed her face, one that made him feel suddenly overly warm, and he looked away as somewhere in the back of his mind, an alarm bleeped softly.
+A slow, sensual grin crossed her face, one that made him feel suddenly overly warm, and he looked away as an alarm went of in the back of his mind.
 Perhaps it would be better to get away from her after all.

 Before he could move, she crossed the distance between them and, with a speed and agility surprising for her level of sobriety, slid onto his on lap, straddling his legs, her knees resting against his hips.